 In February 2018, Instagram started testing "collection" campaigns on Instagram.
 Brands and companies will be able to post their media campaigns with an attached catalog of products used in the video ad.
 This option consequently reduces the customers time to purchase.

 Is Instagram a fruitful sales channel for large e-commerce today?

 According to research discussed by SmartInsights this year, more than 1 million brands are sharing and promoting their products as well as stories on the social network.
 Moreover, over 75% of Instagram users take action, such as visiting a website, after looking at an Instagram advertising post.

-By expanding shopping features to new countries, Instagram presented high results for businesses that started using price tags in Autumn 2017.
+It's becoming a key part of a company's social media routine and by expanding shopping features to new countries, Instagram presented high results for businesses that started using price tags in Autumn 2017.
 For instance, they said that accessories brand Native Union announced that thanks to the new feature, their Instagram traffic has increased by 2.666 percent and their revenue - by 100% MoM.

 Examining European Businesses